Flags of Our Fathers was our July read for one of my bookclubs.

 I certainly didn’t know that this iconic flag-raising image was captured almost by accident – the photographer took the picture without looking through the view-finder and didn’t see it until later.
 I absolutely had no idea that this was the second flag-raising over Iwo Jima (the first took place earlier and then a Navy officer wanted the flag as a souvenir, so one of the Marine commanders had some men go take down the first flag to protect it from Navy pilfering and had the second flag put up in its place).
 I didn’t know that FDR sent a presidential order to the Marines to identify the men in the photograph and then have them brought back to the US to appear on the tour to raise war bonds.

-The author, James Bradley, is the son of one of the flag raisers.
+The author of Flags of Our Fathers, James Bradley, is the son of one of the flag raisers.
 His father was a Navy Corpsman (medic) and got pulled in to serve with the Marines.
 In a letter home to his parents, he mentioned the flag raising and said it was one of the happiest moments of his life.
 He was awarded a Navy Cross for his heroics during the battle.

 Then he came home (after being wounded), married a girl he’d known since third grade, raised eight children, and never spoke of the war, Iwo Jima or the flag-raising again.
 His children knew vaguely that he’d served in the war and that he was in the famous photograph, but beyond that, it simply wasn’t part of their lives.
 His father never spoke to reporters, went to reunions, or participated in documentaries.
 His children knew that, if a reporter called, they were to say their father was fishing in Canada.

 After his father’s death, James Bradley found his father’s letters from the war and found himself fascinated with the flag-raising.
-He tracked down the stories of the other five flag-raisers and this book is the result.
+He tracked down the stories of the other five flag-raisers and Flags of Our Fathers is the result.

 Three of the flag-raising Marines never came home – they were all killed before Iwo Jima was over.
 His father came home wounded, with shrapnel in his leg and foot that he’d carry for the rest of his life.
 One flag-raiser, already inclined to alcoholism before the war, came home with terrible survivor’s guilt and drank himself to death within a decade.
 And the sixth man, pushed on by his wife, looked for fame and success because of his actions, neither of which he ever really found.